Frequently Asked Questions

 • Generally, no, you either get one or the other at any given time.
 Though packages will only apply to certain work, and anything outside the defined scope of the package may be billable at hourly rates.
 However, we abide by the principal that there should not be any surprises when it comes to legal bills.
 So if you’re going to be billed for anything at the hourly rate, we’ll tell you that’s going to happen before it does.

 • No, there is always a lot of preparation work required for a hearing, so hearing representation will not be provided outside of a subscription month.
-The fee for that package is our fee to block out our day and ensure we can show up prepared for your hearing.
+The fee for that package pays us to block out our day, and ensure we can show up prepared for your hearing.

 • Yes.